StyLitGAN: Prompting StyleGAN to Produce New Illumination Conditions: Experiments

 \section{Experiments}

-{\bf Procedures:} The primary goal of StyLitGAN is to produce realistic images, that are out of distribution but known to exist for straightforward physical reasons.
+{ \bf Qualitative evaluation:} StyLitGAN produces realistic images, that are out of distribution but known to exist for straightforward physical reasons.
 Because they're out of distribution, current quantitative evaluation tools do not apply.
-We evaluate realism qualitatively (hence the extensive body of images in both text and supplementary) and out of distribution properties quantitatively.
-We use baseline pretrained models from ~\cite{yu2021dual} that use a dual-contrastive loss to train StyleGAN for bedrooms, faces and churches.
-We also use baseline pretrained StyleGAN2 models from ~\cite{epstein2022blobgan} for conference rooms and kitchen, dining and living rooms (jointly trained).
-For all our experiments, we used 16 distinct lighting directions.
-We evaluated our method both on StyleGAN2~\cite{Karras2019stylegan2} and StyleGAN1~\cite{karras2019style}.
-We find StyleGAN2 produces superior qualitative results but requires significant effort in tuning losses to find realistic lighting and appearance when compared to StyleGAN1 (supplementary).

-{\bf Qualitative evaluation:} There is no comparable method.
+We evaluate realism qualitatively.
+Further, there is no direct comparable method.
+However, we show relighting comparisons to a recent SOTA method that is physically motivated and trained with CGI data~\cite{li2022physically} (Figure~\ref{fig:li2022comparison}).
 For relighting, our method should generate images that: are clearly relightings of a scene; fix geometry and albedo but visibly change shading; and display complicated illumination effects, including soft shadows, cast shadows and gloss.
-As Figure~\ref{relighting} shows, our method meets these goals.
-We have no way to tell whether there are ``likely'' relightings that are not produced by our method.
-For recoloring, our method should generate images that: are clearly images of the original geometry, but with different materials or colors; visibly change these colors; and display illumination effects that are consistent with these color changes.
-As Figure~\ref{recoloring} shows, our method meets these goals.
-We have no way to tell whether there are ``likely'' recolorings that are not produced by our method.
+For resurfacing, our method should generate images that: are clearly images of the original layout, but with different materials or colors or changes in furniture; and display illumination effects that are consistent with these color changes.
+As Figure~\ref{resurfacing} shows, our method meets these goals.
+Figure~\ref{interpolation_transient} and Figure~\ref{interpolation_scale} show interpolation sequences for a relighting between two directions and scaling only one direction.
+Note that the lighting changes smoothly, as one would expect.
 Figure~\ref{both} shows our relighting and recoloring directions are largely disentangled.

-Figure~\ref{interpolation_transient} and Figure~\ref{interpolation_persistent} show interpolation sequences for a a relighting (resp. recoloring).
-Note that the lighting (resp. coloring) changes smoothly, as one would expect.
+{\bf Quantitative evaluation:} Figure~\ref{fig:model_selection} shows how we can evaluate albedo shift and lighting shift.
+Further, we show we can generate image datasets with {\em increased} FID~\cite{parmar2021cleanfid, heusel2017gans} compared to the base comparison set in Table~\ref{fid-table} (we use clean-FID~\cite{parmar2021cleanfid}).
+This is strong evidence our method can produce a set of images that is a strict superset of those that the vanilla StyleGAN can produce.